school of fish in background

 TRIP PREPARATION

-• reviewed standard safe boating procedures and checked all safety gear to ensure it is in good working order?
+• Review standard safe boating procedures and check all safety gear to ensure it is in good working order.

-• printed off boundary and mooring buoy coordinates, if taking your own vessel?
+• Upload boundary and mooring buoy coordinates to your GPS unit, if taking your own vessel.

-• reviewed sanctuary regulations & removed any illegal fishing gear from your vessel?
+• Reviewed sanctuary regulations & remove any illegal fishing gear from your vessel.

 • determined that you can safely negotiate the challenges of diving in the sanctuary?